What is Methamphetamine?

 - Dry mouth

 Meth Mouth, a ‘Dental Nightmare’

-The American Dental Association says meth mouth–“a dentist’s worst nightmare”–is caused by extended periods of poor oral hygiene, and physiological and psychological changes resulting in dry mouth, teeth grinding and clenching, and frequent consumption of high-calorie carbonated beverages.
+The American Dental Association says “meth mouth, a dentist’s worst nightmare”–is caused by extended periods of poor oral hygiene, and health and psychological changes resulting in dry mouth, and teeth grinding and clenching.

 Meth’s adverse effects on the heart, blood flow, and the central nervous system can lead to a higher risk of stroke, heart attack, seizures, and life-threatening overdose.

-When meth is mixed with drugs such as alcohol or cocaine, the likelihood of an adverse reaction and overdose is greatly increased.
-Long-term Meth use can cause significant damage to the brain and the cells that make dopamine, leading to impaired decision making.
+When it is mixed with alcohol or cocaine, the likelihood of an overdose is greatly increased.
+Long-term Meth use adversely affects brain structure, leading to impaired decision making.

-Abrupt cessation of methamphetamine use can result in unpleasant withdrawal symptoms such as the following.
+Abrupt cessation of methamphetamine use can result in unpleasant withdrawal symptoms.

 Symptoms of Withdrawal